 Unauthorized data access: for example, access to read and modify user data

 When scanning the application for open vulnerabilities, Wallarm sends requests with attack signs to the protected application address and analyzes application responses.
 If the response matches one or more pre‑defined vulnerability signs, Wallarm records open vulnerability.

 For example: if the response to the request sent to read the

 /etc/passwd contents returns the

-To detect vulnerabilities in the application, Wallarm WAF sends requests with attack signs using the following methods:
+To detect vulnerabilities in the application, Wallarm sends requests with attack signs using the following methods:

 Passive detection: the vulnerability was found due to the security incident that occurred.

 Active threat verification with the main component Attack rechecker lets you turn attackers into penetration testers and discover possible security issues from their activity as they probe your apps/APIs for vulnerabilities.
 The module Attack rechecker finds possible vulnerabilities by probing application endpoints using real attack data from the traffic.
 By default this method is disabled.